-Setup:
+SETUP:

-- 1. Score tracker with markers on starting positions
+- 1. Score and round tracker with markers on starting positions

 - 2. Main deck, with 3 cards face up next to it

+- 3. Resource deck

-- 3. Nature tile deck
+- 4. Nature tile deck

-- 4. The play area / game board
+- 5. The play area / game board

-- 5. Project header deck
+- 6. Project headers and tokens

-- 6. Legislation card
+- 7. Legislation card

+- 8. Permit deck

-- 7. Mine setup (optional)
+- 9. Mine setup (optional)

 Choose roles

 Each player chooses a role to play in the game.
 Roles are divided into two teams, developers and conservationists.

 Developers aim to construct as many projects as they can by placing tokens on the nature tiles.
 However, they have to offset protected species on the nature tiles they are constructing on.

 There are six different developer roles in the game.
 Each developer player aims to build their own types of projects - sustainable, profitable or a specific sector (real estate, material, energy and mobility).
 The different developer roles in the game are: Filthy Rich Money Maker (profitable), Start-up Dreamer (sustainable), Real-Estate Millionaire (real estate), Mobile Opportunist (mobility), Cynical Materialist (materials) and Energetic Futurist (energy).

 Conservationists aim to conserve as many nature tiles as they can.
 This means that they have to try to slow down construction projects in different ways depending on their role.
 There are three different conservationist roles in the game: Burned-out Birder, Enthusiastic Planet-Saver and Extinction Rebel.
 All conservationists aim to save as much nature as possible, but they have different strategies to achieve this.
 These strategies are represented by different actions available for each conservationist.

 When playing with four players, deal out these roles:

 - Burned-out birder

 - Enthusiastic planet-saver

 - Filthy rich moneymaker

 - Start-up dreamer

 If there are six players, add these roles:

+- Extinction rebel

-- Extinction rebel, and - Any one sector developer (Real-Estate Millionaire [real estate], Mobile Opportunist [mobility], Cynical Materialist [materials], Energetic Futurist [energy])
+- any one sector developer (Real-Estate Millionaire, Mobile Opportunist, Cynical Materialist, Energetic Futurist)

+14

 Roles can be dealt randomly, or the players can choose their roles.
 We feel that it is good to choose a role that differs from the player's own stance on the issue.
 This allows the player to experience the subject from a different perspective than normally, and hopefully inspires more discussion and reflection on the positions, interests and interaction of various stakeholders.